sdthao/531StrengthTracker/README.md

 # 531 Strength

-This app allows you to track strength training workouts (following the 5/3/1 paradigm), nutrition, and weight.
+This app allows you to track strength training workouts (following the 5/3/1 paradigm).
 To get started with the app, follow the steps below to set up your development environment and run the app on a physical device or emulator.

 ---